SageHLS

 SageHLS HMW Library Prep System

-HLS0001
+Reference: HLS0001

 The SageHLS is a new automated platform designed to help scientists work with high molecular weight (HMW) DNA for applications ranging from long-read and long-range sequencing to optical mapping and more.